-Bikes get a parcial strip down between races.
+Bikes get a partial strip down between races.
 The open paddocks really help to make you feel part of the whole event.
 Where else can you get this close to the action?

 As I’ve mentioned in previous posts, I’ve really got a thing for Porsches little 904 Carrera GTS’.
 They’re perfectly proportioned and look great from every angle.

-After dismissing them for many years, I’m beginning to finally get the appeal of a Ferrari.
+After dismissing them for many years, I’m finally beginning to understand the appeal of a Ferrari.

 And out on track the Ferrari 250 GTO’s looked stunning.
-Those sweeping curves and the sound of that v12 engine.
+Those sweeping curves and the sound of that v12 engine are sheer beauty.
 Although to me, still not quite as inspiring as an air-cooled boxer engine.